rameshbalan/bioinfo/group4/index.md

 	```bash
 	TransDecoder.Predict -t target_transcripts.fasta --retain_blastp_hits blastp.outfmt6
 	```
 	d.
-Run BUSCO to check the quality of the assembly.
+Run BUSCO to check the quality of the filtered transcriptome.
 Use `BUSCO`.
 - __Step 3:__ Cluster identical sequences together.
 	a.
 Cluster all the amino acid sequences which are 99% identical within the predicted peptide file.
 Use `cd-hit` with `-c 0.99` flag.
 	b.
-Run BUSCO to check the quality of the assembly.
+Run BUSCO to check the quality of the filtered transcriptome.
 Use `BUSCO`.
 - __Step 4:__ Filter transcripts with low expression.
 	a.
 Quantify the expression for each gene.
 Use `salmon`
 	b.
 Retain only the highest expressed isoforms for each gene.
 Write a `python` script.
 	c.
-Run BUSCO to check the quality of the assembly.
+Run BUSCO to check the quality of the filtered transcriptome.
 Use `BUSCO`.
 - __Step 5:__ Find the Orthologs among 5 species.
 	a.
 Run all vs all BLAST among 5 species.
 Use `makeblastdb` and `blastp`.
 Use _Tribolium castaneum_ transcript sequences.
 	```bash